ronaldgrn/ansible-rancher-deployer/README.md

 This was only tested on Hetzner Cloud but should work anywhere.

-This script configures/installs the following
+This script does the following

-- python2 (needed for ansible)
+- installs python2 (needed for ansible)
-- ufw
+- secures ports with ufw
-- fail2ban
+- installs fail2ban (uses default config)
+- disables ssh password authentication
-- sysctl
+- hardens networking with sysctl
+- installs docker 17.03.2
-- rancher/rancher:latest
+- starts a container with the image: rancher/rancher:latest

 The rancher data is persisted in `/opt/rancher` and remains across multiple runs.